 The Remuneration Committee's primary objective is to set remuneration at a level that is consistent with, and promotes, sound and effective risk management and does not encourage risk taking that exceeds the Group's risk appetite or provide an incentive to breach the Group's policies and procedures including the Employee Code of Conduct.

 The Remuneration Committee has established terms of reference and it is responsible for recommending to the Board remuneration policies in line with the Group's global remuneration strategy.
 In determining the Company's remuneration policy, the Committee takes into account relevant laws, applicable local and regional regulations, and regulatory guidance and the provision and recommendations of the UK Corporate Governance Code and associated guidance.
 In doing so, the Committee can take advice from independent external consultants on market practices and remuneration benchmarking against other companies in the sector.

 Pay is aligned with performance and seeks to reward employees for long term value creation within Nomura's accepted risk appetite and by promoting and encouraging desired behaviours in accordance with Nomura's Competency Framework and Founder's Principles.
-The directors' remuneration is disclosed on page 127.
-The Gender Pay Gap was published for the first time in 2018 and encouraged discussions and focus on diversity and inclusion areas with engagement of the Board and NEHS and EMEA Management Committee.
+The directors' remuneration is disclosed on page 126.

 The Company has introduced a number of direct measures to address gender balance, and has given senior management individual accountability for achieving these targets.
 The Company is an equal opportunity employer and is committed to providing employees with a work environment free of discrimination and harassment regardless of age, disability, race, gender identity and gender expression, religion or belief, marriage and civil partnership, pregnancy and maternity, sex and or sexual orientation.
 All decisions relating to employment (including remuneration) are free from bias and are based on individual merit and objective work criteria.